darinchau/crowd_counting/README.md

 ## Introduction

 This research project on crowd counting follows the work of Parasite-Host Network by JiaJie Li et. al. https://jiajie.media/portfolio/phnet/.
-The work is conducted under the supervision of Prof. Chan Sheung-Han Gary and his research fellow Sizhe Song, and approved by the UROP office in HKUST.
+The work is conducted under the supervision of Prof. Chan Sheung-Han Gary and his research fellow Mr. Sizhe Song, and approved by the UROP office in HKUST.

-This README shall contain some instructions for training, as well as the documentation of the code and the explaination of the overall folder structure.
+This README shall contain some instructions for training.

 ## Training instructions
 #### Step 1: Preprocessing